makerdiary/python-keyboard/docs/macro.md

 ### Automatic typing

-Read a file in the keyboard's USB storage and type its content automatically.
+Use the following code to read a file in the keyboard's USB storage and type its content automatically:

 ```python
 def macro_handler(dev, n, is_down):